sectalks/sectalks.github.io/canberra.md

 ## Date & Time

+For June 2016 the meeup will be on the 7th from 6pm.

-We usually run meetups the first Tuesday of each month.
+On an ongoing basis meetups will be on the second Tuesday of each month (i.e. 12th July will be the next meetup).

 ## Location

-The venue is to be confirmed in the coming days.
+The venue is King O'Malley's Irish Pub.
+They are located at 131 City Walk, Canberra.
+We have a function room booked for the event each month.

 ## Looking to speak?